What are the benefits of using file-sharing protocols in embedded device networks?

 How do you compare NQE™ SMB client and SMB server implementation to Samba?

 Samba provides full SMB (CIFS) file sharing implementation available only for Unix / Linux platforms.
 NQE™ is however easily portable to any platform.
 NQE™ has a much smaller footprint and provides high level of customization.
-Furthermore, NQE™ grants a commercial license, while modern Samba comes under GPL3 (general public license level 3), which for legal reasons is nearly impossible to use.
+Furthermore, NQE™ grants a commercial license, while modern Samba comes under GPL3 (general public license level 3).
 Finally, Visuality Systems provide a 24/7 customer support by email, phone or even on premise to guide through integration steps, provide fixes if needed and send periodical updates.

 Why use SMB when FTP is available?